derlin/fastapi-notebook-runner/README.md

-# Exploration day: Cockpit FastAPI
+# Notebook Runner using FastAPI and Celery

 This repository contains the code of a small REST APi to execute a Jupyter Notebook on-demand.
 Hit `/start` and it will start the execution.
 Hit `/progress` to know the status of the execution.
 In case of failure,